 Proverbs 23:20-21 – Do not join those who drink too much wine or gorge themselves on meat, for drunkards and gluttons become poor, and drowsiness clothes them in rags.

 2. Making the best use of time – Life is short.
-In James 4:14 our lives are compared to a vapor that appears for a little while and then vanishes.
+In James 4:14 our lives are compared to a vapor which appears for a little while and then vanishes.
 One need only turn on the news to see how many people’s lives are snuffed out unexpectedly.
-This week I was surprised one morning to wake up and see that Kobe Bryant and several others had passed away in a sudden helicopter crash.
+You may have even been surprised one morning to wake up to unexpected news, such as when Kobe Bryant and several others had passed away in a sudden helicopter crash.
 They were going to his basketball center to play hoops, never imagining that their lives here on earth were almost at the end.

 Our lives are the same.
 God has put us onto this earth for a reason.
 He has prepared certain good deeds, missions if you will, which He wants us to accomplish for Him (Ephesians 2:10).
 Every day is an opportunity to fulfill the missions God has for us that day.
 But if we do not do them, they are gone and will never come back again.